Updated: 25.11.2025

 What is succession planning?

-Succession planning is the process of identifying and defining key roles for the success of your business, and in turn, finding potential employees who, with support, could potentially fill these roles in future.
-By proactively developing internal talent, succession planning aims to prepare them for the role and prevent disruptions caused by typical staff turnover and unforeseen departures.
+Succession planning is the process of identifying and defining roles crucial for organisational success and finding potential employees who could potentially fill these positions in future.

 The benefits of succession planning

 A clear succession plan for the indispensable roles within an organisation can lead to a number of desirable outcomes.
-Let’s take a look at some of the most significant.

 Ensure continuity of leadership